Etejerina/a-walk-in-python/day_3.md

 ## Strings

 A string is assignable to a variable like any other type of value.
-You can do it that, this way:
+You can do that this way:

 ```python
 greeting = 'Hello World!'